Reaishma/Bundlerminify/README.md

 # ASP.NET Core Bundler Application

-A comprehensive bundling and minification solution for ASP.NET Core applications, featuring multiple bundling strategies and build tools integration.
+A comprehensive bundling and minification solution for ASP.NET Core applications, featuring multiple bundling strategies and build tools integration.The project serves as a showcase for different bundling strategies including build-time and runtime optimization techniques for CSS and JavaScript files.

 # 🚀 Live page